GoHorse GFX

 - Oh, the

-, let’s come up with something. - You have always dreamt of having a house and now you got the cash, let’s do it!
+budget allocationis here and we need tojustify the expenses, let’s come up with something. - You have always dreamt of having a house and now you got the cash, let’s do it!

 Of course, there are many situations in which a project